sodaviz/soda/docs/source/api/classes/RadialChart.rst

 .. container:: content

-  The inner radius of the conceptual annulus that defines the Chart annotation track.
+  The inner radius of the Chart in pixels.

 layout
 ******